 Athletics awards may be granted to undergraduate students who demonstrate outstanding athletic ability and individual merit.
 Criteria include high school academic record, standardized test scores, recommendations, achievements, leadership in extracurricular activities, and other documentation of ability to contribute to and benefit from the educational experience at SCAD.

-Educators who are employed full-time or in an adjunct capacity at the kindergarten through university level at a public or private institution recognized by the applicant's state department of education at the time of application may be eligible to receive a half-tuition scholarship to attend SCAD at any location or via SCAD eLearning.
+Educators may be eligible to receive a half-tuition scholarship to attend SCAD at any location or via SCAD eLearning if, at the time of application, they are employed full time or in an adjunct capacity at the first grade through university level at a public or private institution recognized by the applicant's state department of education.
 To be eligible to receive this award, an educator must apply and be accepted to SCAD and must provide proof of employment in good standing from his or her school administrator or human resources department.
 These awards are available to qualified applicants to undergraduate or graduate degree programs at SCAD.
 Scholarship amount is based on enrollment in three classes (15 credit hours) each quarter.
 The amount is prorated for those who enroll in fewer classes.

 A matching scholarship is awarded to each Horatio Alger Scholar who is accepted and enrolls at SCAD.
 Horatio Alger Scholars also may be eligible for other financial aid, grants, loans or scholarships.
 The award is renewable for up to four years through completion of a bachelor's degree (or up to 225 attempted hours), provided the recipient remains enrolled at SCAD and maintains a grade point average of at least 3.0.